-Jamie Shevchik returns for his second year at Brewster.
+Jamie Shevchik returns for his third year as Head Coach of the Whtecaps.

-Coach Shevchik has also compiled a glowing record in collegiate summer baseball, including an eight-year run as the head coach at Danbury in the New England Collegiate Baseball League.
+Coach Shevchik has also compiled a solid record in collegiate summer baseball, including an eight-year run as the head coach at Danbury in the New England Collegiate Baseball League.
 His Westerners made five NECBL playoff appearances and won their division in 2010 and 2012.
 His Cape League Whitecaps compiled the second best won-loss record in the circuit in 2015.

 Coach Shevchik joined the Keystone baseball coaching staff in January 1998 as an assistant.
 In 1993 and 1994 as a player, he was an outstanding pitcher and outfielder at Keystone.
 Following his graduation from Mid Valley High School and his time at Keystone, he continued his baseball career at East Stroudsburg University.

-2016 marks Coach Straub’s third year assisting Head Coach Jamie Shevchik for the Keystone College Giants, and hi third year assisting Coach Shevchik with the Whitecaps.
-Besides developing Keystone’s pitchers and catchers, Coach Straub serves as the Giants Recruiting Coordinator.
+2017 marks Coach Straub’s fourth year assisting Head Coach Jamie Shevchik for the Keystone College Giants, and hi third year assisting Coach Shevchik with the Whitecaps.
+Besides developing Keystone’s pitchers and catchers, Coach Straub is actively involved in recruiting.
 In summer 2013 Austin also coached with Shevchik as his assistant in the New England Collegiate Baseball League for the Danbury Westerners.
 Straub, of Manlius, NY, started his collegiate career at Rider University where he performed as both a catcher and a pitcher.
 A Keystone College transfer in 2010, Austin helped lead the fourth nationally ranked Giants to a World Series berth in 2011 and an overall record of 38-12.
-As a catcher at Keystone College he was an all-conference selection in 2012 as a catcher and in 2013 as a utility player.
+At Keystone College he was an all-conference selection in 2012 as a catcher and in 2013 as a utility player.

 After six years as an assistant coach at Keystone College, Ryan was promoted to associate head coach in 2017.
 This is his second summer with the Brewster Whitecaps.
 At Keystone, he coaches the team's hitters and catchers and coordinates recruiting.
 Smyth has coached more than 20 players in the past five years who have signed professional contracts.
-He has significant summer college baseball coaching experience, including six years in the New England Collegiate Baseball League (NECBL) both as a hitting coach and manager before making the jump up to the Cape this summer.
+He has significant summer college baseball coaching experience, including six years in the New England Collegiate Baseball League (NECBL) both as a hitting coach and manager before making the jump up to the Cape last summer.
 As a player, he was two-year standout player at Keystone after stints at Boston College and Brookdale Community College (NJ).
 In his two seasons with Keystone, he hit .349 with 87 hits, 19 doubles, 21 home runs, and 73 RBI’s.
 He ranks fifth all time for career home runs (21) after playing for only two seasons.
 He played professionally for the Evansville Otters in the Frontier League.

 2017 Whitecaps Baseball Hot Stove with Coach Jamie Shevchik